The Full Story

 History

-In 2007, Walter and Margo Parks transformed the building into an active artist live/work/present space, preserving its legacy as a home for creative expression.
-Under their care, The Statuary became a hub for artistic collaboration and cultural celebration.
+In 2007, Walter and Margo Parks became the next stewards of this legacy.
+They transformed the historic structure into an artist live/work/present space, preserving its handmade character while opening it to musicians, visual artists, and community members.
+Under their care, The Statuary evolved into a gathering place for collaboration, experimentation, and cultural exchange.

 Our Team